christophhart/hise_documentation/introduction/tour/Readme.md

 #### Property Editor

 On the right hand side you can see the [Property Editor](/working-with-hise/workspaces/scripting-workspace/canvas#property-editor).
-It lets you access and modify differnt properties of an UI Component.
+It lets you access and modify different properties of an UI Component.
 A list of all common and special UI Components can be found in [Plugin Components](/ui-components/plugin-components).

 The Sliders **ID** will most definitely be "Knob1".
 You can change it to anything you want, but you should be aware that the **ID** is the internal handle for accessing the component via scripting.
 So if you should want to change it at a later stage it's quite easy to mess things up.
 The **ID** should therefore be as consistent as possible.
 If you just want to change the name of the slider you can do that via the `text` property.